- Oops!Something went wrong.Please try again later.

 Welcome to the NBA GPP Pivots article, where we’ll be looking to uncover some sneaky-good DFS plays away from the popular selections.
 These recommendations are usually risk/reward commodities meant to be used in large-field tournaments.
 Typically, blending these low-owned hidden gems with well-aligned staples contributes to a viable GPP strategy.

 Keep in mind that the following player write-ups were constructed earlier in the day, and sometimes injury/rest situations can alter the fantasy landscape.
 Monitoring our NBA News & Headlines Feed throughout the day will keep you in the loop while giving you the subsequent DFS consequences of each information piece.

-We will be looking at Friday’s eight-game slate starting at 7:00 ET.
+We will be looking at Friday’s 10-game slate starting at 7:00 ET.

 Editor’s Note: Dominate daily with our premium DFS Tools that are packed with our lineup optimizer, a salary tracker, projections, and much more.
 And don't forget to use promo code WELCOME10 to get 10% off.
 Click here to learn more!

 Jeffries' fantasy viability comes down to the status of Jae’Sean Tate.
 If Tate misses another game, Jeffries would get the start with a full helping of minutes.
 That was the case last time around, as Jeffries posted 21 fantasy points in 40 minutes.
 The efficiency leaves room for improvement, but he should easily find DFS value if he sees another 36+ minute role.
 You have to think that he’ll shoot a little better than 2-10 (0-4 on threes).

 Moritz Wagner - Orlando (at Charlotte)